Notice of FINRA Regional Committee Elections and Mailing of Ballots

 The purpose of this Election Notice is to notify firms of the upcoming elections to fill vacancies on the FINRA Regional Committees, and the mailing of ballots to eligible firms.

-Questions regarding this Election Notice may be directed to:
+Questions concerning this Election Notice may be directed to:

 Background and Composition of Regional Committees